7 minute read

 As I mentioned earlier, many companies begin using feature flags as simple configuration settings, requiring an engineer to toggle the flag on or off.
 Without a good system in place to track and manage them, old or outdated features can begin to pile up in the code.
 If the person or team responsible for the feature leaves the company or gets reassigned, technical debt can linger for long periods of time, even cause problems with new features that can be difficult to diagnose.

-Feature flags deliver huge benefits, but many of those gains can be lost by costly technical debt that will slow you down if you don’t build or buy tooling to stay in control of the feature flag lifecyle.
+Feature flags deliver huge benefits, but many of those gains can be lost by costly technical debt that will slow you down if you don’t build or buy tooling to stay in control of the feature flag lifecycle.
 Having a well-developed feature management system in place to monitor feature flag ownership, monitoring and retirement is key to platform stability, DevOps efficiency, and overall success.

 A/B Testing, Multivariate Testing, and Testing in Production: More Reasons to Build or Buy Feature Flags as a Service